 About Me

 Hi!
-I’m Liz Salesky ( /lɪz səˈlɛski/), a PhD student at the Center for Language and Speech Processing at Johns Hopkins University, advised by Matt Post and Philipp Koehn.
+I’m Liz Salesky ( /lɪz səˈlɛski/), a Research Scientist at Google DeepMind.
+I received my PhD from the Center for Language and Speech Processing at Johns Hopkins University, where I was advised by Matt Post and Philipp Koehn and supported by the Apple Scholars in AI/ML PhD fellowship.
+My thesis focused on adaptive and robust open-vocabulary language processing.

-Previously, I received my MSc from CMU in 2019 advised by Alex Waibel, collaborating often with the KIT ISL lab and Alan W Black.
-Before that, I worked at MIT Lincoln Laboratory from 2012-2017, focused on machine translation and language learning applications.
-I graduated from Dartmouth College in 2012, where I majored in Linguistics and Math.
+Previously, I received my MSc from CMU, where I was advised by Alex Waibel and worked with the KIT Interactive Systems lab and Alan W Black on speech translation and linguistic diversity.
+Before that, I worked at MIT Lincoln Laboratory, focused on machine translation and language learning applications.
+I graduated from Dartmouth College, where I majored in Linguistics and Math.

 When not at my computer, I like to learn languages, run, and bike to ice cream!